OtterClam/otter-docs/docs/about/README.md

 &#x20;The treasury backing CLAM is DAO-governed and optimized to support the interests of the community.
 Currently, under the directives of the DAO, the treasury funds are being utilized to optimize growth by diversifying assets.
 The "Treasury" in the Otter Kingdom is not simply a multi-sig wallet that maintains the protocol's funds.&#x20;

-We've broadened the Treasury's working definition to include the all the mechanisms at work behind the protocol's reward system.
+We've broadened the Treasury's working definition to include all the mechanisms at work behind the protocol's reward system.
 These include NFT market revenue management, the PEARL chests/notes rewards system, and of course, the various staking and bonding features that serve as the backbone of the protocol.

 Users might also be introduced to our project through PAW Market, a proprietary, Polygon-based NFT market where users can buy, sell, and trade NFTs without the high fees associated with the Ethereum network.&#x20;